Author: Azizur Rahman 25 July 2020

-With the US’ Department of Justice and Securities and Exchange Commission having updated their guidance on the Foreign Corrupt Practices Act, Joshua Ray of Rahman Ravelli outlines the main points.
+With the US’ Department of Justice and Securities and Exchange Commission having updated their guidance on the Foreign Corrupt Practices Act, financial crime specialists Rahman Ravelli outline the main points.

 On July 3 2020, the US Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) released an update to their “Resource Guide to the US Foreign Corrupt Practices Act,” which was originally published in 2012.

 Like its predecessor, the updated Guide provides detailed information about the FCPA, including how it has been interpreted by courts and how it has been enforced.
 The new edition is of value as it provides information on key FCPA developments and relevant changes in DOJ/SEC policy over the past eight years.

 In addition to an overview of the various enforcement actions brought in recent years, the updated Guide includes:

 The release of the new Guide serves as a reminder that FCPA enforcement remains an important priority for US law enforcement agencies.
 The scope of this law remains extremely broad.
 Companies and individuals that have any connection to the US will find this Guide helpful in understanding how the FCPA works and how it is enforced.